 Yes.
 Willow.
 Good.
 Smart friend.
 Leave me alone, she thought desperately.

 "No." Willow again.
 Seeing the truth.
 Seeing the failure.

 She could taste their disappointment as they backed out of the room, eyes not quite meeting hers.

 Freak.
 Monster.
 Buffy.

 She sighed in relief.
 The panic withdrew.
-She slid down the bed, pushed herself out the window and onto the roof.
-Breathed deeply of the burnt night.
+She slid down the bed, pushed herself out the window and onto the roof so she could breathe deeply of the burnt night.
 Better than inside, better than being buried.
 Fresh air, if slightly sulpheric.
 Hell was like that.